michaelassaf/rust-os/README.md

 # rust-os

-Hourglass OS strives to become the world's leading operating system for programmers to best with minimal setup and distraction free.
+OS written in Rust, taught in the [phil-opp blog](https://os.phil-opp.com/).

+This includes only the minimal Rust kernal outputing `Hello World!`.

 _This project uses the rust nightly compiler._